leanderdulac/pagarme-sass-styleguide/README.md

 # Structure

-To maintain the sass code organized and modularized this styleguide follows most of SMACSS standards in order to show where and how each style code should be placed.
+To maintain the sass code organized and modularized this styleguide structure section is inspired in Atomic Design and SMACSS standards

 ## Folder structure

 ```
 | base/
-| layout/
+| components/
 | modules/
-|   components/
-| states/
+| pages/
 | utilities/
 | shame/
 ```